CompPhysics/MachineLearning/doc/LectureNotes/intro.md

 - Support vector machines
 - Bayesian linear and logistic regression
 - Boltzmann Machines
-- Unsupervised learning Dimensionality reduction, from PCA to cluster models
+- Unsupervised learning Dimensionality reduction, PCA, k-means and  clustering
+- Autoenconders

 Hands-on demonstrations, exercises and projects aim at deepening your understanding of these topics.

-Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
+Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and various algorithms discussed during the lectures.
 We recommend strongly to form small project groups of 2-3 participants, if possible.

 ## Required Technologies

 Course participants are expected to have their own laptops/PCs.
 We use _Git_ as version control software and the usage of providers like _GitHub_, _GitLab_ or similar are strongly recommended.
+If you are not familiar with Git as version control software, the following video may be of interest, see https://www.youtube.com/watch?v=RGOj5yH7evk&ab_channel=freeCodeCamp.org

 We will make extensive use of Python as programming language and its myriad of available libraries.
 You will find
 Jupyter notebooks invaluable in your work.
 You can run _R_ codes in the Jupyter/IPython notebooks, with the immediate benefit of visualizing your data.
 You can also use compiled languages like C++, Rust, Julia, Fortran etc if you prefer.
-The focus in these lectures will be mainly on Python.
+The focus in these lectures will be on Python.